-The Figure V above showed that the control group obtained a mean score of 5.31 in pretest exam while they obtained 5.65 in posttest exam.
+The Table II above showed that the control group obtained a mean score of 5.31 in pretest exam while they obtained 5.65 in posttest exam.
 And the students' knowledge of the elasticity law in pretest and posttest are equal with 94%.
 The students application for the elasticity law in pretest was 88% correct, while in posttest was 94%.
 Finally, the students hade error score in fraction operations in pretest 38%, and 34% in posttest.
 This means that there has been an improvement in student achievements after the posttest exam.

-TABLE I: Result of the Independent t-test on the pretest of both groups
+TABLE III: Result of the Independent t-test on the pretest of both groups

 Group N Mean Std.
 Deviation Т Sig.
 (2 Tailed)

-Control 32 5.31 1.71 0.834 0.407
+Control 32 5.31 1.71 0.924 0.407

-Experimental 32 5.71 2.15
+Experimental 32 5.71 2.15 0.834 0.407

-Table I above showed that the control group obtained a mean score with 5.31, while the experimental group obtained a mean score of 5.71.
+Table III above showed that the control group obtained a mean score with 5.31, while the experimental group obtained a mean score of 5.71.
 The t value was 0.834, However the p-value was not significant with a p-value of 0.407 (p<0.05).
 This results indicate that we accept the null hypothesis (there is no difference between mean grades for the control and experimental group), in other words, we accept the alternative hypothesis (there is no difference between mean grades for the two groups).
 Making another exam using the same teaching methods do not affect the results of the students.

-Figure VI: Result of the pretest and posttest for the experimental group

-The Figure VI above showed that the experimental group obtained a mean score of 5.71 in pretest exam while they obtained 6.34 in posttest exam.
-And the students' knowledge of the elasticity law in pretest was 93%, and 96% in posttest.
-The students application for the elasticity law in pretest was 90% correct, while in posttest was 96%.
+TABLE IV: Result of the pretest and posttest for the experimental group students application for the elasticity law in pretest was 90% correct, while in posttest was 96%.
 Finally, the students hade error score in fraction operations in pretest 40%, and 31% in posttest.
 The results above showed that there is improvement in student achievement after the posttest exam.